danschumac1/BloodPressure_QA_Agent/README.md

 - Analyzes blood pressure data from patient records.
 - Determines if a patient has hypertension or hypotension.
 - Identifies treatments for the diagnosed conditions using medication data.
-- Utilizes OpenAI's GPT-3.5-turbo model to generate treatment summaries.
+- Utilizes OpenAI's gpt-4-1106-preview to generate treatment summaries.

 ## Usage